 In strength training, as I briefly alluded to above, wearing a weight lifting belt is not always recommended.
 Think about training experience.
 If you’re a novice lifter and have not mastered the basics of bracing using just your abdominals, take your time and master that.
 Proper form and proper bracing strategies lead you farther in the long term than just throwing a belt on to compensate for poor mechanics.
 Master the basics, get stronger, learn how to deal with setbacks and pain without compensatory mechanisms, then belt yourself.
 The belt is always the last thing to think about.
-Those Olympic Lifters and Crossfitters you see on Instagram have years upon years of training exposure and experience.
+Those Olympic Lifters you see on Instagram have years upon years of training exposure and experience.
 They’ve mastered the basics and have earned the right to wear a belt.
 If you’re one of those elite athletes then a belt is right for you.
 If not, no worries!
 Just work on the bracing strategies with a coach and learn how to use the abdominals to stabilize first.

 Why is an Element 26 belt right for you?

 So you know how to brace the abdominals, have a great strength base, move well but now want to get your lifts up.
 It’s time to belt up.
 But what belt is right for your strength training?
 Remember a belt just increases abdominal pressure and it has to do so uniformly around the torso.
 Again it is NOT a back brace and thicker back portions on belts don’t work, that’s pure design (in fact the most pressure you provide would be on the thinner, front part anyways for those models).